The classification controls whether you earn overtime. Two tests, several exemption categories, and a lot of common misconceptions.

-Typically paid hourly (but can be salaried)
+Typically hourly (but can be salaried)

 Hours must be tracked

-Most employees fall into this category
+Most U.S. employees fall here

 Not entitled to overtime pay